-Our Net Zero by 2040 roadmap is a more comprehensive vision of the actions we need to take to minimise our scope 1, 2 and 3 emissions in line with the latest climate science.
-Complementary to this, our 2023-24 goals give us strategic direction up until 2025.
-This will lay the foundations for our net zero journey, and bring alignment in the time periods that we will work towards for our environmental, social and economic sustainability objectives.
+To achieve this, we have designed our Net Zero by 2040 roadmap, which is a comprehensive vision of the actions we need to take to minimize our scope 1, 2 and 3 emissions based on the latest climate science.
+In addition to this roadmap, our 2023-24 goals provide us with strategic direction up until 2025.
+This will lay the foundations for our net zero journey and bring alignment in the time periods that we will work towards our environmental, social, and economic sustainability objectives.

 Our five-pillar plan sets out our sustainable and development goals:

 We understand and have seen first-hand the challenges faced by coffee farmers, such as climate change, urban migration, and low profitability.
 Therefore, it is our top priority to develop innovative ways of working to support the livelihoods of smallholder coffee farmers while ensuring environmental, social, and economic sustainability.

 Since the mid-1990s, we have taken significant steps towards sustainability by ensuring that 95% of the coffee we buy has at least one sustainable certification.
 Additionally, we have established direct partnerships with key suppliers to enhance quality and sustainability.

 2. Sustainable Sourcing of Other Products

 Tea, cocoa, and sugar are just as important as coffee in promoting sustainability.
 When choosing our suppliers, we ensure we partner with organisations with strong sustainability credentials and similar values to ours—using independent certifications like Fairtrade and Rainforest Alliance to validate our supplier’s ethical practices.